yesodweb/yesodweb.com-content/blog/2012/9/caching-fd.md

 `FileRange` has two constructors: `EntireFile` and `PartOfFile`.

-Let's consider the case where we send the entire of a file by specifying `EntireFile` to the `sendfile` function.
+Let's consider the case where we send the entire file by specifying `EntireFile` to the `sendfile` function.
-Unfortunately, the function has to call the stat() system call to know the size of the file because the sendfile() system call on Linux requires to specify how many bytes to be sent (sendfile() on BSD has magic number '0' which indicates the end of file).
+Unfortunately, the function has to call the `stat()` system call to know the size of the file because the `sendfile()` system call on Linux requires the caller to specify how many bytes to be sent (`sendfile()` on BSD has magic number '0' which indicates the end of file).

-If WAI applications know file size, they can specify PartOfFile to avoid the stat() system call.
+If WAI applications know the file size, they can specify `PartOfFile` to avoid the stat() system call.
 It is easy for WAI applications to cache file information such as size and modification time.
 If cache timeout is fast enough (say 10 seconds),